rnolas96/cloud-computing/README.md

 ## Overview
 We explore two complementary architectures for face recognition on video frames:
 1. A fully managed, serverless pipeline using AWS Lambda and ECR.
-2. An edge-deployed pipeline using AWS IoT Greengrass and EC2 emulation.
+2. An edge-deployed pipeline using AWS IoT Greengrass.

 ## Structure
 - `part1/` → Contains the PaaS/ECR Lambda code (face detection & recognition).